What you will learn at North Central Michigan College

 No Grade and Auditing Status

 The No Grade (NG) is a temporary status used only until the faculty member officially submits a grade to the Registrar.
 A student who wishes to attend the class sessions of a course but does not wish to receive credit for it registers as an Audit (AU).
 To declare this, an Audit Status form is available in Student Services.
 Once a course has been declared an audit, it cannot be reinstated to a credit class.
-The deadline for declaring an Audit for fall or winter semester is the second week; for summer semester it is the first week of the semester.
+The deadline for declaring an Audit is the first week of the semester.
 Courses audited cannot be counted toward graduation or financial aid requirements.

 Repeating Courses for Improvement of Grade